AGumbert/EEG-Data-Processing/README.md

 - InfoPos_bdf.txt
   A text file used by EEGLAB to specify the bins dividing each trial into the different experimental groups.
+  (not public in this Github repository)

 - InfoPos_bdf_overall.txt
   A text file for creating one overall group with all trials used for data quality analysis.
+  (not public in this Github repository)

 - widescreen.pptx
   This pptx is used to set the dimensions of the pptx with topographical